Welcome to the Color COVID-19

 - Write the manifest number on the outside of the bag, include the manifest(s) in the bag, and seal.

-- Place the large biohazard bags inside the return shipping box.
+- Place up to ten large biohazard bags inside the return shipping box.
 Skip this step if you’re using the COVID-19 Courier Network.

 - Write the manifest number(s) on the outside of the package.